hs950559/coryrylan.com/_posts/2016-11-03-angular-local-development-setup.md

 ## Deployment

-Angular is not very optinionated on how its deployed and what backend stack its hosted on.
+Angular is not very opinionated on how its deployed and what backend stack its hosted on.
 I deploy Angular apps a couple different ways.
 Some on .NET stacks and others on NodeJS.
 My favorite is <a href="https://firebase.google.io">Firebase</a>.
 Firebase has a hosting feature that is great for single page apps and has HTTP2 support for great performance.
 Learn more